 An event is described as an alteration in the hardware or the software.
-And Event-Driven Architecture has two parts to the working equation i.e. an event producer and en event consumer.
+Event-Driven Architecture has two parts to the working equation i.e. an event producer and an event consumer.
 Let us understand how this application architecture works:

-It all begins with the event producer, that identifies the emergence of an event, and labels the same as a message.
+It all begins with the event producer, who identifies the emergence of an event, and labels the same as a message.

 - The subsequent step involves this event to be broadcasted to an event consumer.

 - The message travels through the respective channels and is interpreted by a centralized event processing platform.